DanBelgo/twitter-word-sentiment/README.md

 ## Features

-* Twitter Scrapper: The R script is ready
+* Twitter Scrapper: The R script is ready to get the most recent tweets that include the keyword
 * Sentiment Analysis: The R Script cleans the tweets and runs the sentiment analyzer
 * Graphic Output: The script will produce a waffle chart with the results.